ChrisMahlke/LiveFeedsServiceAggregator/README.md

 		- `id` The unique ID for this item

+		- `comments` Admin comments related to the status and/or service

 		- `title` The title of the item.
 This is the name that is displayed to users and by which they refer to the item.
 Every item must have a title.

 		- `snippet` A short summary description of the item.